 The certification tests that you need to take will depend on your subject area.
 All teachers need to pass the Praxis Core, a test that assesses a teacher’s general academic skills.
 Additionally, teachers need to pass subject-specific tests that evaluate either a teacher’s specific subject knowledge or their knowledge of how to teach a specific subject to students.
 Praxis testing requirements differ from state to state, and it’s important to be aware of the tests that you’ll need to take for your certification as you go through your teacher certification program.

 While the answer to how long does it take to become a teacher is four years, most teachers find that they earn at least one master’s degree over the course of their classroom tenure due to continuing education requirements.
-Higher degrees are key to getting higher-paying jobs in education.
+A higher level online teaching degree is key to getting higher-paying jobs in education.

-What Can You Do with a Teaching Degree?
+What Can You Do with an Online Teaching Degree?

-Wondering, “what can I do with an education degree?”
+Online teaching degree programs are helpful especially for working students, but now what?
+Education students may wonder, “what can I do with an online teaching degree?”
 While teaching in the classroom is an option, there are also several other options to consider.
-Some education professionals who get started in the classroom decide to go on to become school counselors, preferring to work with students one on one instead of teaching in large groups.
+Some education professionals who get started in the classroom decide to go on to become middle school counselors, preferring to work with students one on one instead of teaching in large groups.
+Choosing the right online teaching degree program for your needs will be imperative.

 Other teachers choose to move into administration after spending time in the classroom.
 As an administrator, education professionals have the option to positively affect school policy, support teachers in the classroom, and work with parents and students who are going through issues in school.